munterfi/glacier-flow-model/README.rst

 - The modeling of ice flow is done with D8, a technique for modeling surface flow in hydrology.
 Water behaves fundamentally different from ice, which is neglected by the model (e.g. influence of crevasses).
+- The flow velocity only considers internal ice deformation (creep).
+Basal sliding, and soft bed deformation are ignored.
 - No distinction is made between snow and ice.
 The density of the snow or ice mass is also neglected in the vertical column.